-Contact: Shannon More, Troupe Director shannon.more@smapdx.org is a part of The Educational Theatre Association and has been working since 1929 to honor excellence among students of theatre and support the work of theatre educators.
+Contact: Shannon More, Troupe Director shannon.more@smapdx.org

+The International Thespian Society is the honorary society for high school theatre students.
+"Thespians" is a part of The Educational Theatre Association and has been working since 1929 to honor excellence among students of theatre and support the work of theatre educators.
 Students who participate in a prescribed number of hours in theatre (in and out of St. Mary's Academy) may apply for membership.
 Applications for membership are reviewed each spring.